History & Epidemiology

 - Muscle tension localized to one part of the body

 Chest Pain Workup & Chest Pain Physical Exam Findings

 When diagnosing chest pain, there are many effective tools.
-When working out the causes of the chest pain, one effective tool is HEART, a chest pain differential diagnosis mnemonic.
+When determining the causes of chest pain, one effective tool is HEART, a chest pain differential diagnosis mnemonic.
 HEART7 was developed in the Netherlands in 2008 as a risk assessment tool for cardiac heart pain.
 HEART stands for:

 - H: History

 - T: Troponin (Levels of troponin above 0.4 can indicate that the patient has experienced myocardial infarction.)

 Each factor above corresponds to a numeric ranking, which is then added up and used to group patients into low, moderate, or high risk of life-threatening cardiac emergencies.
 Low-risk patients may be safe to discharge, while patients with higher risk levels may need further examination or urgent medical treatment.

 - Complete blood work